BernardasJuzumas/spiketech_assignment/README.md

 db-schemas = "widgets" # the schema in which our solution operates db-anon-role = "web_anon" #this is the role we setup in our deployment file
 #server-port = 3000 #default, in some configurations like kubernetes this is auto-managed
-db-pool = 100 # !!!!
+db-pool = 400 # !!!!
 Very important - this should be set as [1000 (max connections) / max instances of PostgREST].
 Current configuration assumes we will be able to 'spin-up' up to 10 instances.
 ```

 #### Load balancer

 Load balancer should be setup to distribute the load evenly between available instances of PostgREST assuming deployment where there are many.
+The major concern is hits per second.
+For up to few thousand Nginx (or equivalent) running on a 2vCPUs should be sufficient.

 ## Deployment